ryanlow64/tp/docs/UserGuide.md

 ### Locating clients by name: `find_client`

-Finds clients whose names contain any of the given keywords.
+Displays all clients that match the given criteria.

 Format: `find_client KEYWORD [MORE_KEYWORDS]`